paulkarpenko/us-code-ui/uscode/title-05-government-organization-and-employees/chapter-055-pay-administration.md

 #### Change of Name
 “Government Publishing Office” substituted for “Government Printing Office” in subsec. (a)(1)(C), (2)(B)(ix) on authority of section 1301(b) of Pub.
 L. 113–235, set out as a note preceding [section 301 of Title 44](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title44-section301&num=0&edition=prelim), Public Printing and Documents.

-“Director of the Government Publishing Office” substituted for “Public Printer” in subsec. (b), on authority of section 1301(d) of Pub.
+“Director of the Government Publishing Office” substituted for “Public Printer” in subsec. (b) on authority of section 1301(d) of Pub.
 L. 113–235, set out as a note under [section 301 of Title 44](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title44-section301&num=0&edition=prelim), Public Printing and Documents.

 #### Effective Date of 1999 Amendment
 Amendment by section 3243 of Pub.
 L. 106–65 effective Mar.
 1, 2000, see section 3299 of Pub.
 L. 106–65, set out as an Effective Date note under [section 2401 of Title 50](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title50-section2401&num=0&edition=prelim), War and National Defense.